 This post may contain affiliate links.
 Please see our full Disclosure Policy for details.

-Salty and sweet takes on a whole new meaning when you pair easy-to-make cone-shaped bacon with Blue Bunny® ice cream!
-What a different twist on a springtime treat!
+Salty & sweet takes on a whole new meaning when you pair these fun, easy-to-make cone-shaped Bacones (BACON ice cream cones) with your favorite ice cream!

 There aren’t enough ice cream shops offering bacon ice cream cones.
 For real.